Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A simple model of ballistic aggregation

 \section{A simple model of ballistic aggregation}

 We start by describing the model of ballistic aggregation used in our investigation.
 We stress that at this stage, as already stated in the Introduction, we deal with a model containing the basic features of the clustering dynamics.
-This choice is due to the fact that we are interested in deriving a new resolution approach for cluster formation and consequently it is enough to take into account the key physical mechanisms which are responsible for the description of that phenomenon.
-Once the new method is validated extensions to more general settings can be set into place.
+This choice is due to the fact that we are interested in deriving a new resolution approach for cluster formation and consequently {we want to focus only on the key physical mechanisms which are responsible for the description of that phenomenon.
+Once the new method is validated extensions to more general settings can be set into place without modification of the core aspects of the approach described in the sequel.}

 We consider a system of $N$ self-propelled hard spheres on a $d-$dimensional box $[0,L]^d$.
 Specifically, even if not strictly necessary, we focus on the case $d=2$ in the sequel, thus we consider a dynamics on a plane.
 The spheres are characterized by their radius $R_i>0$, their position $X_i=(x_{i_1},\ldots,x_{i_d}),$ their velocity $V_i=(v_{i_1},\ldots,v_{i_d})$ and their mass $m_{i}>0,\ i=1,\ldots,N$.
 They interact via inelastic frictionless collisions.
-Thus, once a collision event happens, an impulsive adhesive force is instantaneously created between the colliding particles which avoids successive fragmentation.
+Thus, once a collision event happens, a link is created between the colliding particles which avoids successive fragmentation.
 At the same time, when a particle touches the boundary, it obeys to a specular reflection rule.
 No other forces are exerted on the spheres.
 Thus, between two consecutive collisions, particles travel in straight trajectories and at a constant speed.
 Given the times $t_1$ and $t_2$ of two consecutive events, i.e. collisions among spheres or with the boundaries, the velocities $\VV(t)=\{V_i(t)\}_{i=1,\ldots,N}$ and positions $\XX(t)=\{X_i(t)\}_{i=1,\ldots,N}$ of the particles for $t\in [t_1, t_2]$ satisfy the following equations on the box

 Concerning the collisions with the boundaries occurring at time $t^*$, the rule is given by

 with $n_b$ the unit normal to the boundary and where $V'_i(t^*)$ indicates the instantaneous post-collision velocity.
 When, instead, the event corresponds to a collision between two particles $i$ and $j$, we start the description of such event by hypothesizing a dissipative mechanism in which the normal relative velocity is lost.
 In general, for dissipative hard sphere dynamics, one can then write \cite{toscani,villani}